happyplaygrounds/erp-docs/pages/hiiq/hiiq_finding_products.md

 {% include note.html content="In HIIQ 1.0 you can only search for products by part number and description." %}

 ## Finding Products
-You can find products by typing in the portion of either the part number or product description.
-There is no need to type in wildcard characters.
+You can find products by typing in a portion of either the part number or product description.
+There is no need to type in wild card characters.
 It will find your search criteria anywhere in the products description (i.e beginning, middle or end).
 After entering your search criteria either press enter or click on the Search button.

 ## Search Results
 <a rel="noopener" href="images/product_find_results.png"><img src="images/product_find_results.png" class="img-responsive img-hover"></a>